 Specializing in car audio system designs and sales for those seeking great sound.

-Authorized dealer for CDT Audio.
+Authorized dealer for CDT Audio - Shop With Us Now.
 Zapco, Massive Audio, American Bass, dB Drive, Stinger, Metra and many other fine brands available.

 So, is it not possible to use the factory XM antenna?
 Seems like there would be an adapter to make it work.